-The Direct segment includes the Company's full-line and factory outlet stores, the Company's website, verabradley.com, direct-to-consumer eBay sales, and the annual outlet sale.
+The Direct segment includes the Company's full-line and factory outlet stores, the Company's website, verabradley.com, the Company's online outlet site, direct-to-consumer eBay sales, and the annual outlet sale.
 Revenues generated through this segment are driven through the sale of Company-branded products from Vera Bradley to end consumers.
-The Company exited its direct Japan operations in the third quarter of fiscal 2015.
-Direct segment results for the current and prior periods presented are reported on a continuing operations basis unless otherwise stated.
-Discontinued operations are described further in Note 14.

-The Indirect segment represents revenues generated through the distribution of Company-branded products to specialty retailers representing approximately 2,600 locations, substantially all of which are located in the United States, as well as select department stores, national accounts, third party e-commerce sites, the Company's wholesale customer in Japan, and third-party inventory liquidators.
-No customer accounted for 10% or more of the Company's net revenues during fiscal years 2017, 2016 and 2015.
+The Indirect segment represents revenues generated through the distribution of Company-branded products to specialty retailers representing approximately 2,400 locations, substantially all of which are located in the United States, as well as select department stores, national accounts, third party e-commerce sites, third-party inventory liquidators, and licensing agreements.
+No customer accounted for 10% or more of the Company's net revenues during fiscal years 2018, 2017, and 2016.